-Yes.
-If you plan to graduate following your junior year, you need to notify your school counselor so they can inform the 21st Century Scholars program.
-You should complete all 12 high school Scholar Success Program activities, including filing the FAFSA by April 15 of your junior year.
-If you plan to graduate early, learn about the Mitch Daniels Early Graduation Scholarship at LearnMoreIndiana.org/statefinancialaid.
+Yes!
+If you plan to graduate early, notify your school counselor so they can inform the 21st Century Scholars program.
+You must complete all 12 SSP activities, including filing the FAFSA by April 15 of your last year in high school.
+If you plan to graduate early, learn about the Mitch Daniels Early Graduation Scholarship at learnmoreindiana.org/financial-aid/ scholarships